Towards understanding CG and GMRES through examples: The GMRES Method

 It is important to note that when applied to a preconditioned system, whether the preconditioner is computed exactly or not, GMRES minimizes the Euclidean norm of the preconditioned residual norm in every step.
 And since $\|{\cal P}^{-1}(b-{\cal A}x_k)\|_2=\|b-{\cal A}x_k\|_{({\cal P}{\cal P}^*)^{-1}}$, this can be interpreted as the minimization of the residual in a norm that depends on the preconditioner.
 As pointed out in~\cite[p.~193]{ElmSilWat14} in the context of the MINRES method, ``one must be careful not to select a preconditioner that wildly distorts this norm".
 Such a ``distortion of the norm'' can mean that the preconditioned residual norms can be significantly different from the residual norms $\|r_k\|_2 = \|b- Ax_k\|_2$ measuring convergence behavior with respect to the unpreconditioned system.
 There is no guarantee that the latter are monotonically decreasing, since preconditioned GMRES iterations are only optimal for the preconditioned system.
-Moreover, depending on how an inexact preconditioning is implemented, we may also have a significant effect on the attainable accuracy measured by the residual norms $\|r_k\|_2$.
-Both effects (namely, non-monotonic behavior and deterioration of the maximal attainable accuracy) are illustrated in Figure~\ref{fig:gmres_navier2}.

-Some implementations of preconditioned GMRES (e.g., the one in MATLAB) only provide as an output the preconditioned residual norms, and many publications containing preconditioned GMRES computations only report the behavior of the preconditioned residual norms.
-Figure~\ref{fig:gmres_navier2} shows that whenever inexact preconditioning is used, it should be accompanied by a basic analysis of the actual residual norms used in stopping the iterations, or at least by computing $\|r_k\|_2$ at the end of the iteration in order to check the attained accuracy level with respect to the given (unpreconditioned) system.
+Some implementations of preconditioned GMRES, for example MATLAB's {\tt gmres} function, have only the preconditioned residual norms as their standard output, and many publications containing preconditioned GMRES computations only report the behavior of the preconditioned residual norms.
+The right part of Figure~\ref{fig:gmres_navier} indicates that whenever inexact preconditioning is used, it should be accompanied by a basic analysis of the actual residual norms used in stopping the iterations, or at least by computing $\|r_k\|_2$ at the end of the iteration in order to check the attained accuracy level with respect to the given (unpreconditioned) system.